rafaelsf80/vertex-xai-monitor-labs/README.md

 This is a binary classification model built **with XGBoost and trained on the mortgage dataset**.
 It predicts whether or not a mortgage application will be approved.
 The codelab is [here](https://codelabs.developers.google.com/vertex-xgb-wit), and a simpler notebook with a deployed XGBoost model can be found [here](https://cloud.google.com/ai-platform/prediction/docs/using-what-if-tool).

 Steps:
+1. Install xgboost with `pip3 install xgboost==1.2.0`
-1. Download the dataset with `gsutil cp 'gs://mortgage_dataset_files/mortgage-small.csv' .`.
+1. Download the dataset with `gsutil cp gs://mortgage_dataset_files/mortgage-small.csv .`.
 2. Run `train_and_wit.py` within Vertex Workbench.

 Exploration ideas: